 Not up for heading to the city?
 Consider an Oakland Ballers or Cal Athletics game.

-The new Giants theme song is a local anthem that’s sure to get stuck in your head.
+The Giants theme song is a local anthem that’s sure to get stuck in your head.
 Play it on the way to the park (watch on YouTube) and let your kid belt it out with the crowd.

-7. Catch a Post-Game Concert
+7. Catch Post-Game Fireworks

 8. Join a Heritage or College Theme Night

-From Korean Heritage Night to Nurses Appreciation Night, the Giants love to celebrate their fans.
+From Taiwanese Heritage Night to Nurses Appreciation Night, the Giants love to celebrate their fans.
 Buy tickets through the special link to score themed swag like shirts and hats — or attend a Cal Poly, Cal, or SF State Night and show school spirit with your kids.

 9. Get in the game in the Fan Lot or after the game on the field